15 common myths about ISAs that might hold you back from saving more

 We’ve touched on this above but it’s worth laying out what purpose ISAs serve in helping us take responsibility for our own financial futures.

-While a lot of us stockpile cash in general savings accounts (or GIAs), record-low interest rates in 2020 (which, although they’ve risen since, are still tiny in the grand scheme of things) have meant the benefit of doing so has faded a lot as of late.
+While a lot of us stockpile cash in general savings accounts (or GIAs), record-high inflation has meant the benefit of doing so has faded a lot as of late.

 As we mentioned earlier on, for those making the step from cash into investing, there has to be an acknowledgement that risk becomes a factor here.
 Those who are ready to accept the risks and volatility that come with the stock market could begin to go beyond a cash ISA, opting for a stocks and shares ISA instead.

-If you already have investments in a GIA, be aware that if your gains exceed the 2023/24 tax year’s £6,000 CGT allowance, you’ll be liable for tax on any gains above the threshold.
-And as we’ve already seen, that allowance is going down next year.
+If you already have investments in a GIA, be aware that if your gains exceed the 2024/25 tax year’s £3,000 CGT allowance, you’ll be liable for tax on any gains above the threshold.

 So, while you might not be currently paying tax on any savings or investments in your GIA, if there is the possibility that you might have to in the future, it’s worth considering how to make your money tax efficient now.